jharris4/verdaccio-ldap-8/README.md

 ---
 ## Production

-For production use make sure the verdaccio storage directory has the correct permissions
+For production use with Docker make sure the verdaccio storage directory has the correct permissions.

+Verdaccio in Docker runs under the user `9999:9999` the mounted storage directory needs to match those permissions.

 ### Setup verdaccio storage directory permissions